rlwhitcomb/utilities/README.md

 Complete Javadoc for the straight Java code can be built using "ant doc" and will be available rooted at "doc/index.html" (has Frames support when built with Java 11 or earlier).
 Building the Pivot-based code is incomplete, and thus there is no Javadoc target yet.

+All the "java" directory classes are built into a single "utilities.jar" file, which can be used as the CLASSPATH for running any of the main program (such as Cat, Tree, DumpManifest, etc.).
+There are some wrapper shell/bat scripts ("tre", "tre.bat", etc.) to invoke these main programs, which are good examples of how to do any additional main programs.

 # ToDo